Front Royal, Manassas, Fairfax, Vienna, Falls Church, Arlington

 Future corridor signage for I-66 was erected on eligible sections of the Cumberland (Louis Nunn) Parkway on March 23, 2005 (To see this signage, visit Jeff Carlyle's Kentucky Roads page.) as part of the planned route between Paducah and Pikeville, Kentucky.
 This future designation was authorized in the December 2001 Transportation Appropriations Bill for Fiscal Year 2002, with $22.5 million allocated to Interstate 66.
 The Cumberland Parkway was already Interstate compatible.
 All that was required was eliminating the cloverleaf interchanges at the former toll booth locations at the U.S. 127 and U.S. 68 exits.

 East of Interstate 75, the Interstate 66 corridor is proposed to follow the Hal Rogers Parkway east to Exit 56 (Kentucky 451).
 Hal Rogers Parkway is a Super Two with passing lanes on the hills.
 Extensive reconstruction is needed to become Interstate compatible.
 Currently, there is no freeway connector between the Cumberland and Hal Rogers Parkways, so one will have to be constructed.
-The section of proposed Interstate 66 through Kentucky has a proponent web page at Interstate 66: TransAmerica Corridor (by the Kentucky Transportation Cabinet).
+The section of proposed Interstate 66 through Kentucky previously had a proponent web page at http://www.interstate66.com/ - Interstate 66: TransAmerica Corridor (by the Kentucky Transportation Cabinet).

 East across the hills of eastern Kentucky, the I-66 corridor is projected to cross into West Virginia between Matewan and Edgarton.
 It is to end at the proposed King Coal Highway (Interstates 73 & 74) in West Virginia.
 It is unclear how Interstate 66 in southwest West Virginia would connect to Interstate 66 in Virginia.
 While this could be accomplished through U.S. 119 and U.S. 48/Corridor H via Charleston, it is not known if this is being considered.
 Corridor H in northeast West Virginia is partially built as a four-lane divided highway, but without full access control.